Pink's Daughter Willow Loses That Loose Tooth

-Somebody call the tooth fairy because Pinks daughter Willow Sage Hart finally lost that tooth.
+Somebody call the tooth fairy because Pink's daughter Willow Sage Hart finally lost that tooth.

 The singer told E!
 News that her six-year-old daughter had a loose tooth on the red carpet for the 2017 MTV VMAs.